 Parents are involved in supporting the target setting process for My Plans/My Plan+ and EHC Plans (details on these below), their views are sought for reviews.
 We encourage active participation of parents by providing guidance on how they can support their child's learning at home.
 We value the contribution that parents make and the critical role they play in their child's education.

-Parents may also seek support from the Parent Partnership Service, this is a free service which supports the parents of children with SEND.
+Parents may also seek support from SENDIASS (Special Educational Needs and Disability Information and Support Service) 0800 158 3603.
+This is a free service which supports the parents of children with SEND.

 7. Pupil Participation